enyo/opentip/README.markdown

 - Automatic content download with [AJAX][ajax]
 - Different styles
 - Automatic repositioning of the tooltip if it's not in the viewport of the browser anymore
-- All kind of triggers (The tooltip can be triggered by mouse over, click, form submit, … everything you can think of really)
+- All kind of triggers (The tooltip can be triggered by mouse over, click, form submit,... everything you can think of really)
 - CSS3 Animations if available.
 (If not, it uses scriptaculous if available).

 As of Version 1.2.6 Opentip does no longer depend on scriptaculous.